 Our philosophy for the next few years will continue to be to invest for long term growth.
 We believe these investments will help us address some of the challenges facing our business such as demand for our products by customers and potential customers, rapid technological change in our industry, increased competition and resulting price sensitivity.
 These investments include support for the expansion of our infrastructure within our hosting facilities, the hiring of additional technical and sales personnel, and the innovation of new features for Video Cloud and new products such as App Cloud.
-We believe these investments will help us retain our existing Video Cloud customers and lead to the acquisition of new customers for both Video Cloud and App Cloud.
+We believe these investments will help us retain our existing Video Cloud customers and lead to the acquisition of new customers for Video Cloud, App Cloud and the Zencoder encoding services.
 As a result of our investment philosophy, we expect to incur operating losses on an annual basis through at least the end of 2012.
 In addition, we will incur incremental public company expenses related to reporting and compliance.
-However, we believe these investments will result in increased retention and expansion of our customer base and the resulting revenue.
+However, we believe these investments will result in increased retention and expansion of our customer base and an increase in the resulting revenue.
 Additionally, we believe this customer growth will enable us to achieve economies of scale which will reduce our cost of goods sold, research and development and general and administrative expenses as a percentage of total revenue.